I am in love with lifelong learning. It was not always that way, however.

 “Curiosity is one of the permanent and certain characteristics of a vigorous intellect.” ― Samuel Johnson

 The more I engage and employ lifelong learning, the more I experience some really cool things.
-Not only lifelong learning improved my brain functions (like my memory), but it has supported my success and growth as a business owner and made me a more effective coach.
+Not only lifelong learning improved my brain functions (like my memory), but it has supported my success and personal growth as a business owner and made me a more effective coach.

 Not to mention, as an introvert, it gives me a lot of material to work with in social settings, which is a great side benefit.